rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/archiving.md

 ```
 3. Disconnect from Exchange Online PowerShell.

-## Enable a Cloud Based Archive for a Primary On-Premises Mailbox or an Online Mailbox { data-toc-label="Enable Cloud Based Archives" }
+## Configure a Cloud Based Archive for a Primary On-Premises Mailbox or an Online Mailbox { data-toc-label="Configure Cloud Based Archives" }

 ### With Exchange Admin Center <small>(EAC)</small> { data-toc-label="With EAC" }